xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2025-01-16-an-introduction-to-runbooks.md

 Runbooks should be:

 - All in one place - don't have them all over the place, they should be easy to find.
-- All for the same purpose - runbooks are for production related processes, they don't explain how to setup a new laptop.
+- All for the same purpose - runbooks are for production related processes - they don't explain how you setup a new laptop.
 - Focused - Each runbook should be one trigger that explains if this need running, and a process that explains what to do.
 Create nested runbooks if needed.